-Reasons for disciplinary action and/or dismissal could include:
+Reasons for disciplinary action and / or dismissal could include:

-- Conduct (continually missing work, drug or alcohol abuse, theft or dishonesty) - Ability to do your job (long-term persistent illness, inability or unwillingness to get along with colleagues etc.) - Redundancy (the job you hired someone for no longer exists or is replaced by technology, need to cut costs, closing business units etc.)
+- General misconduct (continually missing work, drug or alcohol abuse, theft or dishonesty) - Poor performance / capability (the ability of someone to do their job e.g. long-term persistent illness, inability or unwillingness to get along with colleagues etc.) - Redundancy (the job you hired someone for no longer exists or is replaced by technology, need to cut costs, closing business units etc.)